jhuintprog/fall2019/midterm_proj.md

 TODO

 ## Sound

+This section has some background about sound and how it can be represented digitally.

+### What sound is

 Sound is changes in air pressure over time.
 When physical objects vibrate, they cause oscillations in air pressure that propagate outwards in a wave.
 A sensor such as a microphone or your ear can detect these changes in pressure over time.